Settings & envinfo¶

 - Tests and adaptations are performed during the initialization process using files in the

-directory. - The system ensures consistency by identifying missing or misconfigured settings and resolving issues automatically where possible.
+init/datadirectory. - The system ensures consistency by identifying missing or misconfigured settings and resolving issues automatically where possible.

 Core Concepts¶

-.
+A Setting represents a configurable parameter in the system, uniquely identified by a package, a section, and a code.
 Each setting must be linked to at least one value or sequence to be considered valid.

 SettingValues¶